Fall, Spring, Calendar Year

 The Republic of South Africa has a rich and compelling history and gorgeous natural landscapes.
 This country of approximately 49 million has the largest economy on the continent and is politically peaceful and stable.
 Diversity is a key feature, with 11 officially recognized languages, community leaders including chieftains and rabbis, rugby players and returned exiles, and traditional healers plying their trade around the corner from stockbrokers.

 Participants on this program live in on-campus housing with other South African students.
 UKZN residence halls have shared kitchens where students can prepare their own meals.
 A meal plan is not included with this exchange.

-Students will receive instructions on making travel arrangements during a program-specific orientation session and will be able to arrange their own flights to Durban.
+Students will arrange their own flights to Durban.
 Upon arrival, UKZN staff will pick students up from the airport and transport students directly to the program site.

 Study Abroad and ISA will assist students in obtaining their visa, but students should consult the South African Consulate General webpage for a detailed explanation of what paperwork is required to obtain the appropriate student visa.

 Currently FBI background checks are significantly delayed.
 It is high recommended that all students seeking a South Africa visa route their background check through an approved channeler.
 You can find a list of approved channelers here: FBI Approved Channelers

 This program is open to all UI students who are in both good academic and also disciplinary standing.